matijaSos/matijasos.github.io/_posts/2016-02-24-book-love-is-the-killer-app.md

 what they would like to learn more about.

-There is a ton of awesome blog posts on various topics and I would love to have a way to systemize that knowledge and keep of track of what I read and what I've learned from it.
+There is a ton of awesome blog posts on various topics and I would love to have a way to systemize that knowledge and keep a track of what I read and what I've learned from it.